 IREX has a defined contribution retirement plan, which covers eligible employees starting on their first day of service.
 Employees who enroll will receive 1:1 match on their salary deferrals up to 5% of their gross salary for the first two years of employment.
 These funds will become vested with the employee after two years of service.
 If an employee voluntarily leaves IREX before vesting, they will forfeit the IREX matching funds accrued during that period.
-After two years of cumulative eligible service, but less than ten years of cumulative eligible service, enrolled employees will receive a 2:1 match on their salary deferrals up to 5% of their gross salary.
+After two years of cumulative eligible service, but less than ten years of their gross salary.
+Enrolled employees will receive a 2:1 match on their salary deferrals up to 5% of their gross salary.
 Enrolled employees with more than ten years of cumulative eligible service will receive a 3:1 match on their salary deferrals up to 5% of their gross salary.

-During 2015 and 2014, IREX contributed \$831,354 and \$689,470, respectively, to the plan.
+During 2016 and 2015, IREX contributed \$1,086,098 and \$831,354, respectively, to the plan.